KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 -  organise the dimensions visualization,
 -  swap axes.

-Referring to :numref:`axespanelfeat`, the axes panel consists of the following items:
+Referring to the following figure, the axes panel consists of the following items:

 - (a) columns axis,
 - (b) row axis,